 Irenaeus and the Late Date of Revelation

-The final piece of evidence Eusebius provides for John’s long life is statement he had quoted before from Irenaeus, that the apocalyptic vision had been seen late in Domitian’s reign.
+The final piece of evidence Eusebius provides for John’s long life is the statement he had quoted before from Irenaeus, that the apocalyptic vision was seen (ἑωράθη) by John at the end of Domitian’s reign (προς τῷ τέλει τῆς Δομετιανοῦ ἀρχῆς).

 Once again there is some ambiguity in the evidence Eusebius furnishes, for the verb ἑωράθη which he has understood to mean “it [the apocalyptic vision] was seen” can also be translated “he [John] was seen.”

-In the context, Irenaeus is speaking of why 666, rather than the textual variant 616, was the correct reading for the number of the name of the beast.
+The context may throw light on the matter.
+Irenaeus was speaking of why 666, rather than the textual variant 616, was the correct reading for the number of the name of the beast.
 One of his arguments is that those (presumably the Asian elders) who saw John face to face testified to the reading of 666; this may provide the context for Irenaeus’s later reference to that which was seen.

-Irenaeus’s reasoning is that John would have declared the name, had it been meant to be known in Irenaeus’s day, for he–the one who saw the apocalyptic vision–was seen (by the elders) at the end of Domitian’s reign, which was close to Irenaeus’s own day.
-His argument was not predicated on the date of the apocalyptic vision but on the lateness of John’s non-declaration of the name to those who saw him face to face.
+Irenaeus’s reasoning seems to be that if the coming of the beast were imminent in Irenaeus’s time, John would have declared the name and made it known (to the elders who saw him), for he–the one who saw the apocalyptic vision–was seen (by the elders) at the end of Domitian’s reign, which was close to Irenaeus’s own day.
+His argument would thus not have been predicated on the date of the apocalyptic vision but on the lateness of John’s non-declaration of the name to those who saw him face to face.

-Those defending the view that John was the subject have often argued that John might have retired from public ministry after the end of Domitian’s reign.
-This is not convincing, since the aorist tense of the verb ἑωράθη and the employment of the preposition πρός point to a specific occasion.
+Those defending the view that John was the subject have often argued that John might have retired from public ministry after the end of Domitian’s reign, so that in this way he was no longer seen.
+This explanation fails to satisfactorily account for the use of the aorist tense of the verb ἑωράθη and for the nuances of the preposition προς in “at the end of Domitian’s reign,” both of which naturally suggest a point in time, not a period of decades.

-However, it is argued that Irenaeus was alluding to a well-established tradition (found in the Muratorian Canon, Clement of Alexandria, Victorinus, Jerome, and Theodore of Mopsuestia) of the Asian elders coming to John at Ephesus late in his life and imploring him to write a Gospel.
-This is when John was seen.
+Earlier in the passage, Irenaeus speaks of the elders who saw John face to face.
+It is argued that ἑωράθη is referring back to this occasion.
+Furthermore, this likely refers to the well-established tradition (found in the Muratorian Canon, Clement of Alexandria, Victorinus, Jerome, and Theodore of Mopsuestia, all of which are discussed elsewhere in the work) of the Asian elders coming to John at Ephesus late in his life and imploring him to write a Gospel.
+Some sources place this late in Domitian’s reign, some 65 years after the ascension.

-Furthermore, where the Greek speaks of the elders having conferred with John (Haer.
+In further support, it is noted that where the Greek of Irenaeus speaks of the elders having conferred with John (Haer.
 2.22.5), the Latin states that they convened to John, using the verb convenerunt, which is also used by Victorinus when discussing how the bishops came to John and implored him to write a Gospel.

-Secondly, the Latin has visum est for ἑωράθη, which excludes the apocalyptic vision as the subject.
-The participle visum has been understood as a neuter nominative, so that it would exclude John as the subject too, but recent works in Latin historical linguistics to show that the –um and –us endings were often confused.
+It is also noted that the Latin has visum est for ἑωράθη, which excludes the apocalyptic vision as the subject.
+The participle visum has been understood as a neuter nominative, so that it would exclude John as the subject too, but recent work in Latin historical linguistics demonstrates that the –um and –us endings were often confused.
 Some linguists have even posited that the accusative came to be used for the subject of passive verbs, as in Irenaeus’s text.

 It is concluded that Eusebius wove together a pastiche of disparate sources, bringing them into contradiction with each other in the process, in order to create the fiction of the Domitianic exile of John, which he held together by ambiguous and probably misinterpreted statements made by Clement and Irenaeus.